renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_financial.md

 Job to be done: [include here the market definition of the segment, if chosen by the user, or job to be done mapped] Job Step: {Job Step provided by the user, otherwise consider the Job to be done as a whole}
-Role: Perspective Role: Financial Decision-Maker (Solution Acquirer - Evaluating Solution Purchase) `<segment:>`
+Perspective Role: Solution Acquisition Decision Maker `<segment:>`
 [all info of the segment chosen by the user] `</segment>`